 By doing so you have reached the top of the SEO pyramid, which is social media.
 However, one should not underestimate the value of social media as it is an area in explosive growth, also as a ranking factor in SEO.

 When mentioning social media one’s mind usually instantly thinks of Facebook, Twitter or Instagram.
 However, one should not forget that Google also has it own social media.
-We’re of course talking about YouTube and Google+, where you should also be present with a company profile (and/or adverts).
-There has been a lot of talk in the SEO world whether Google pays more attention to companies active on its own social media websites but there has not been any official confirmation form Google.
-However, we still strongly recommend that you are present on these platforms and share content regularly – if possible several times a week!
+We’re of course talking about YouTube, where you should also be present with a company profile (and/or adverts).
+There has been a lot of talk in the SEO world whether Google pays more attention to companies active on its own social media website (i.e. YouTube) but there has not been any official confirmation form Google.
+However, we still strongly recommend that you are present on this platform and share content regularly – if possible several times a week!
 Companies that share content regularly have the possibility of creating a large group of followers and thereby reaching people, which would have cost a lot of money done the traditional way.
 Unfortunately it is only a small percentage of companies that are able to execute successful marketing strategies by using social media which is why it’s important to spend some time planning your social media marketing strategy before executing.
 The best companies have been able to create a social platform that is a funnel for a huge amount of traffic to their website every day.

 As mentioned search engine optimization also defines the field of technical SEO, which is the more nerdy and technical part of optimizing a website.
 When executing technical SEO you aim to please search engines and their crawlers by following the best practices for all the different categories.